 Visit your nearest Customer Service Centre: The Forum in Hemel Hempstead, Berkhamsted Civic Centre or Victoria Hall in Tring.
 For opening times, please visit our Contact Us page.

 If you wish to change your own name on your tenancy, then you'll need to contact your Housing Officer - Tenancy by emailing email@example.com.
 Alternatively, call 01442 228000 and ask for them by name or say "Housing" when prompted.

 Ending your tenancy

 - Give four weeks' written notice.
 You can end your tenancy by giving four weeks’ written notice that ends on a Monday.
 You can get a form to end your tenancy from a Customer Service Centre, or you can ask us to send you one.
 This form must be signed by you or, if you are a joint tenant, at least one (but preferably both) of you.
-Even if only one joint tenant signs the form, this will still end the tenancy for both joint tenants must sign the termination paperwork.
+If you have a Flexible Tenancy, both joint tenants must sign the termination paperwork.

 - Allow our staff to inspect the property.
 During the four-week notice period you must allow our staff to inspect the property.
 We will tell you about any work that you need to do before you leave.
 If this work is not carried out, we will do the work and charge you our costs.

 - Clear all items from the property.
 When your tenancy ends you must clear the inside and outside of the property of all items, including floor coverings, unless we have agreed that you can leave them.
 If you leave items in the property without our permission, we will charge you at least £210 for clearing the inside of the property and at least £210 for clearing the outside (see the separate ‘Getting in touch’ leaflet for the current minimum charge).